pmcgover/24dev-demo/README.md

    Modified <appName>, Added <appName> Copyright 2016 Mary Carol Doe
 ```
 * Install, run and test your applications on a live OSGeo DVD, flash drive or virtual machine.
 * Run the install script to clean up the 24dev file system.
-Optionaly, retain the last [backup tar file](24dev-demo/backup).
+Retain the last [backup tar file](24dev-demo/backup).
+* Optionally include a verification screenshot of your 24dev program and github account.
 * Copy/push your changes to your local github repository or see: [Working with remote git repositories](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)
 * Add your new changes to your git repo: *git add -A*
 * Commit your changes: git commit -m 'Updated the ABC application'